- College and Scholorship

 All MFC students should be familiar with our coaching sign up for World Cups, North American Cup’s and local events.

-- Fencers should not participate in all USFA tournaments without discussing with the coach.
-Participation in too many tournaments may negatively effect fencer physically and especially mentally.
+Fencers should not participate in all USFA tournaments without discussing with the coach.
+Participation in too many tournaments may negatively affect fencer physically and especially mentally.

-- If you decide that you do not want to receive coaching for a particular National event, please make sure to inform us by email no later than one month prior to the tournament!
+- If you decide that you do not want to receive coaching for any National event, please make sure to inform us by email no later than one month prior to the tournament or on the last day of tournament registration.
 We will try to send as many coaches as needed to cover all MFC registered fencers.
 You will be responsible for the coaching fee if you do not inform us on time.

 International, regional and local events